IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ![](img/image96.png)

-To create a new role, use the following process:
+To create a new role please  use the following process:

 * Navigate to the Users page using the SETTINGS link in the navigation bar.